keboola/connection-docs/storage/file-uploads/index.md

 To avoid files being automatically deleted after 180 days, by default, and to keep them permanently, do not forget to tick the respective checkbox.

-Also by default, all files will be available only to project administrators (those listed in the *Users & Settings* section) and users with Storage [tokens](/storage/tokens/) who have the permission to *Read all file uploads*.
+Also by default, uploaded files are marked as *non-public*.
+Non-public files will be available only to project administrators (those listed in the *Users & Settings* section) and users with Storage [tokens](/storage/tokens/) who have the permission to *Read all file uploads*.
+Users without *Read all file uploads* permission can access only files themselves.
 For each file in File uploads, you can

 - *copy* its download link,